 Microsoft recommends the use of Service Tags for AVD to identify these endpoints.
 By doing so you should be able to ease the configuration of network security controls.
 It’s also worth noting that configuring your Cloud PCs to make these connections is not a pre-requisite.

-The integration of AVD connectivity components into gallery or custom images is seamlessly performed by Windows 365.
+The integration of AVD connectivity components into gallery or custom images is seamless with Windows 365.
 Furthermore, third-party connection brokers aren’t going to be supported on Windows 365 Cloud PCs.

 How businesses will benefit